muety/anchr/README.md

     3. `accessLogPath` and `errorLogPath`: Same as with `uploadDir`, but for server logs.
     4. `secret`: A (preferably long), random character sequence to be used for the JSON Web Token
     5. `*Url`-fields: Change them to your domain
+    6. `googleApiKey`: Your API key for Google APIs (required for safe browse checking incoming shortlinks), which you get at the [Developers Console](https://console.developers.google.com/apis/)
-    6. All other config fields are not that important and should be self-explaining anyway.
+    7. All other config fields are not that important and should be self-explaining anyway.
 3. Edit `config/auth.js`.
 Set `facebookAuth.clientID` and `facebookAuth.clientSecret` to the OAuth credentials you got from creating a Facebook app to be used for "Login with Facebook".
 Same for Google.
 4. `$ npm install`
 5. `$ cd public && bower install`